Height influence in basketball

 Welcome back to Hack a Stat!
-This post is a statistical analysis to understand if and how much players’ height influences today’s basketball.
+This post is a statistical analysis to find an answer to this question: how much does players’ height influence basketball?
+Players’ heights during the last season are available in League Average stats!

 This analysis was born from my thoughts: I suppose Milano needs another wing next to Micov for the next year (I wrote at the end of the 2017/2018 season).
 I think a player in spot 3 with good defensive skills can help Milano, both to reduce Micov’s usage and to guarantee better defensive skills.
 So I asked myself: is it possible to assume this need from the numbers?
 This question triggered a chain reaction that led to something more: so this post will focus on how much the height influences the results and the game, especially the defensive one.